 Last but not the least, it’s your health.
-As a sales rep, you might have to travel to various places to meet your clients.
+As a sales performance rep, you might have to travel to various places to meet your clients.
 And in a stressful job like sales, it is easy to ignore your health conditions.
 But try to maintain a balance.

-If your health goes south, you will find it difficult to cope with the demands of a sales job.
+If your health goes south, you will find it difficult to cope with the demands of a sales performance job.
 Take rest if you feel burned out and maintain a healthy lifestyle.
 As it is said, Health is gold and that enables you to give your undivided attention to your performance on your job.

 Finally, Sales is a lucrative career option.
 It pays you handsomely.
 But, no good fortune comes without hardship.
-Trust your instincts, stay focused.
+Trust your instincts, and stay focused.
 Don’t fear rejections.
 Have an open mind towards learning.
-At the end of the day, a sales job is a relationship management game where you are a walking P&L for your balance sheet.
+At the end of the day, a sales performance job is a relationship management game where you are a walking P&L for your balance sheet.
 Good luck to you!